lorossi/lissajous/README.md

 ## Output
 **This is what you will see when you run the code:**
 ### Video
-These are some converted GIFs (they look pretty choppy and with a lot of artifacts!).
+These are some converted GIFs (they look pretty choppy!).
 Inside the folder */output/videos/* you will find some higher quality videos (all recorded in *as-smooth-as-butter* 120 fps).

 ![black and white video](https://github.com/lorossi/lissajous/blob/master/output/videos/black_and_white.gif)
 ![colored final midway](https://github.com/lorossi/lissajous/blob/master/output/videos/colors.gif)